thewalkingduff/bad-bank-mern/README.md

   </a>
 </p>

-> Bad Bank three-tier application that uses React, Node.js/Express and a MongoDB that runs on a docker container.
+> Bad Bank three-tier application that uses React, Node.js/Express and MongoDB on docker.

 ## Install